dongzhang84/Starbucks_Capstone_Challenge/README.md

  * profile.json: demographic data for each customer
  * transcript.json: records for transactions, offers received, offers viewed, and offers completed

-The code is in the 【jupyter notebook](https://github.com/dongzhang84/Starbucks_Capstone_Challenge/blob/master/Starbucks_Capstone_notebook.ipynb)
+The code is in the [jupyter notebook](https://github.com/dongzhang84/Starbucks_Capstone_Challenge/blob/master/Starbucks_Capstone_notebook.ipynb)

 ### Libraries